 Getting you back to your life

-The da Vinci surgical systems have received FDA clearance for use in a number of surgery types.
+Da Vinci surgical systems are cleared by applicable regulatory agencies for use in a number of different procedures.

 Risks associated with hysterectomy, benign (removal of the uterus and possibly nearby organs) include injury to the ureters (the ureters drain urine from the kidney into the bladder), vaginal cuff problems (scar tissue in vaginal incision, infection, bacterial skin infection, pooling/clotting of blood, incision opens or separates), injury to bladder (organ that holds urine), bowel injury, vaginal shortening, problems urinating (cannot empty bladder, urgent or frequent need to urinate, leaking urine, slow or weak stream), vaginal fistula (abnormal hole from the vagina into the urinary tract or rectum), vaginal tear or deep cut.
 Uterine tissue may contain unsuspected cancer.
 The cutting or morcellation of uterine tissue during surgery may spread cancer, and decrease the long-term survival of patients.

 Important Safety Information

 Patients should talk to their doctor to decide if da Vinci® surgery is right for them.
 Patients and doctors should review all available information on non-surgical and surgical options and associated risks in order to make an informed decision.